 - All employers must carry insurance, regardless of the number of employees.

-- Domestic servants working under 20 hours a week and less than six weeks in any 13 week period, farm/agricultural laborers, independent contractors, real estate agents, and owner-operators of trucks certified as independent contractors are exempt.
+- Domestic servants working less than 20 hours per week and less than six weeks in any 13-week period, farm/agricultural laborers, independent contractors, real estate agents, and owner-operators of trucks certified as independent contractors are exempt.

 - Most employers with three or more employees must carry coverage.